atmask/atmask.github.io/content/posts/03-locust-load-testing/index.md

 I won't go into detail about the installation and general usage of `poetry` here, but will provide the steps to get the project up and running.

-> 🛠️ **Note:** If you don't care to use `poetry` you can also just add a venv using `python -m venv .venv` and set up the following `requirements.txt` file for something quick and easy:
+> 🛠️ **Note:** If you don't care to use `poetry`, you can also just add a venv using `python -m venv .venv` and set up the following `requirements.txt` file for something quick and easy:
 >  ```bash
 >  # requirements.txt file
 >  locust